nuxt/nuxt.new/README.md

 ## ✨ Features

 - 🚀 Start from a starter (Nuxt, Content, Module or Layer)
-- 🎨 Start with a theme (free or premium)

 Head over [nuxt.new](https://nuxt.new) to get started.